Wednesdays, Apr 03 - Apr 24, 5:00PM

 A showcase of local emerging and established poets — Khalid Esmail, Fan Wu, Lamees Al Ethari, Sheniz Janmohamed, and Laboni Islam, along with piano interludes from Afraaz Mulji, a.k.a.
 Maestro Mi.

-Artist Health Alliance presents an evening of poetry led by Timaj Garad, who hosts the Poetic Heartwork Wellness Poetry Workshop at the Museum in March and April.
+Artists' Health Alliance presents an evening of poetry with Timaj Garad and guests.
+Garad hosts the Poetic Heartwork Wellness Poetry Workshop at the Museum in March and April.

 BAM!
 Youth Poetry Slam closes our National Poetry Month celebrations with captivating, high-energy performances.